 Established in 1965 by the Board of Regents to recognize the national and international prominence of faculty members, the Regents Professorship is the highest honor the University of Minnesota bestows on its faculty.
-It recognizes faculty who have made unique contributions to the quality of the University of Minnesota through exceptional accomplishments in teaching, research and scholarship or creative work, and contributions to the public good.
+It recognizes faculty who have made exceptional contributions to the University through teaching, research, scholarship, or creative work, and contributions to the public good.
+The maximum number of Regents Professors is 30.

 From the inception of the Regents Professorship program, the University of Minnesota Foundation has underwritten a stipend for each Regents Professor.
 The stipend is currently $50,000 annually, with $20,000 dedicated to a salary augmentation and $30,000 dedicated to a discretionary research fund.
 This is an indication of the importance the University of Minnesota Foundation attaches to the program.